one-touch-provisioning/otp-gitops/README.md

 #### Configure Storage and Infrastructure nodes

-On AWS, Azure, GCP and vSphere run the following script to configure the machinesets, infra nodes and storage definitions for the `Cloud` you are using for the RHACM Hub Cluster.
+On AWS, Azure, GCP, vSphere and Baremetal you can run the following script to configure the machinesets, infra nodes and storage definitions for the `Cloud` you are using for the RHACM Hub Cluster.

 This will deploy additional nodes to support OpenShift Data Foundation (ODF) for Persistant Storage, as well as additional nodes to support Infrastructure (aka infra) components, such as RHACM, Quay, Ingress Controllers, OpenShift Internal Registry and ACS.

 This is a design choice to reduce OpenShift licensing requirements as running these components on Infrastructure nodes does not consume a subscription cost.

+When running on Baremetal, it will utilise Local Storage for deploying ODF.
+It will autoselect all workerIt will not deploy additional nodes for storage or Infra, this will be improved upon in later versions.

    ```sh
    ./scripts/infra-mod.sh